simon-frankau/speedball2-re/tools/README.md

  * `display_splash` reconstructs images by emulating the ROM's `display_splash` function, pulling out a palette, tile map and set of tiles to regenerate an image.

+ * `extract_sprites` pulls out and lays out sets of cells, like `extract_cells`, except it uses knowledge of the specifics of this ROM to reconstruct the sprites.